The Practical Man by Garbett, Australia18 December,2015

 The Practical Man is an online retail destination for men’s sports style and fitness, activewear and equipment, but also editorial content that covers reviews, fitness-focused travel guides and in-depth insight into new brands.
 It curates a catalogue of world-leading products that exist at the intersection of fashion and sports performance, designed by innovative and passionate brands with progressive approaches.

 Australian graphic design studio Garbett worked with The Practical Man to develop a brand identity and visual language that would expresses their unique perspective on men’s performance style.
-This extended to tags, business cards, packaging, a series of still life images and website developed by Sons & Co.
+This extended to swing tags, business cards, packaging, a series of still life images and website developed by Sons & Co.

 Garbett’s approach draws visual impact and satisfies a clear communicative intention—the meeting of sports utility and fashion—from the significant contrast of the mechanical qualities of type, an economy of ink and board, and the bright and creative flourish of still life campaign images.